tamsil29/project-pokedex/README.md

 # ProjectPokedex

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.11.
+This project is uploaded to firebase and is live at: https://pokedex-pokimon.web.app/

 ## Development server